-The United States, the Public Offer Selling Restriction under the Prospectus Directive in the European Economic Area (in respect of Notes having a specified denomination of less than €50,000 (or €100,000, to the extent that Directive 2010/73/EU has been implemented in the relevant Member State) or its equivalent in any other currency as at the date of issue of the Notes), the United Kingdom, Hong Kong, Singapore and Japan.
+Selling Restrictions The United States, the Public Offer Selling Restriction under the Prospectus Directive in the European Economic Area (in respect of Notes having a specified denomination of less than $\bigcirc 50,000$ (or $\bigcirc 100,000$, to the extent that Directive 2010/73/EU has been implemented in the relevant Member State) or its equivalent in any other currency as at the date of issue of the Notes), the United Kingdom, Hong Kong, Singapore and Japan.
 See "Subscription and Sale".
 For the purposes of Regulation S, the relevant Pricing Supplement shall indicate whether Category 1 or Category 2 restrictions apply.
 Notes in bearer form will be issued in compliance with U.S. Treas.
-Reg. $\S1.163-5(c)(2)(i)(D)$ (the "D Rules") unless (i) the relevant Pricing Supplement states that such Notes are issued in compliance with U.S. Treas. $\S1.163-5(c)(2)(i)(C)$ (the "C Rules") or (ii) such Notes are issued other than in compliance with the D Rules or the C Rules but in circumstances in which such Notes will not constitute "registration required obligations" under the United States Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA"), which circumstances will be referred to in the relevant Pricing Supplement as a transaction to which TEFRA is not applicable.
+Reg. $\$1.163-5(c)(2)(i)(D)$ (the " D Rules") unless (i) the relevant Pricing Supplement states that such Notes are issued in compliance with U.S. Treas.
+Reg. $\$1.163-5(c)(2)(i)(C)$ (the " C Rules") or (ii) such Notes are issued other than in compliance with the D Rules or the C Rules but in circumstances in which such Notes will not constitute "registration required obligations" under the United States Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA"), which circumstances will be referred to in the relevant Pricing Supplement as a transaction to which TEFRA is not applicable.
+Transfer Restrictions In relation to Notes in respect of which the relevant Pricing Supplement specifies Regulation S Category 2 as being applicable, there are restrictions on the transfer of such Notes prior to the expiration of the relevant distribution compliance period.
+See "Subscription and Sale".